NDP 2020 mobile column will reach more heartland areas; to pay tribute to frontline and essential workers

 From 10am to 1pm on Aug 9, residents can get up close to the display of hardware and other vehicles from the Singapore Armed Forces, the Singapore Police Force and the Singapore Civil Defence Force.

-A total of 66 assets will be featured - spread across the five routes – including the Singapore Army’s Hunter Armoured Fighting Vehicle, which will join the mobile column for the first time, along the southern route.
+A total of 66 assets will be featured - spread across the five routes – including the Singapore Army’s Hunter Armoured Fighting Vehicle, which will join the mobile column for the first time in the heartlands, along the southern route.

 Its Leopard 2SG Main Battle Tank and Bionix Infantry Vehicle will also be featured, as well as the Republic of Singapore Air Force’s Mounted-Portable Search and Target Acquisition Radar and the Navy’s Harpoon Anti-ship Missile.